crowstars/ArsCodes/readme.txt

 Hi!
-This is version 1.0 of a program that can decode the numbers at the end of Ars Paradoxica episodes.
+This is a program that can decode the numbers at the end of Ars Paradoxica episodes.

 Before running, you will need to have Java installed.
 Sorry, it’s the programming language I know best, but most computers don’t have it installed by default.
 You can download it here: https://java.com/en/download/
 Despite appearances/old web design, this is the official and safe Java download link.
 After that, just double click on the .jar file to run!